About Rosacea | Causes, Symptoms, Triggers, & How to Get Rid of Rosacea

 Simplify Your Skincare Products

 Try to simplify.
-Less is more when it comes to choosing products that are best for red and inflamed skin - see our Bellecôte regimen below for products specifically designed and created for rosacea-affected skin.
+Less is more when it comes to choosing products that are best for, sun-damaged, red and inflamed skin - see our Bellecôte regimen below for products specifically designed and created for rosacea-affected skin.
 Try makeup that is tinted green - this can mute the red in your complexion while you’re waiting for your efforts to pay off.

 Avoid skincare products with menthol, peppermint, extra fragrance, and eucalyptus; these are commonly found ingredients in products for the face, so make sure to read your labels.
 Look specifically for soothing ingredients like chamomile, aloe, organic tea tree oil, echinacea.
 Use a test patch before applying anything new.